 Discuss best practices & strategies to improve the relationship you have with your teen.
 Share program highlights of the experience and provide positive teen reports, as well as commend families for their participation, growth and improved relationship.

 All discussions during the classes are confidential except if the following information is disclosed and has not been reported before: any form of abuse (physical, sexual, emotional) or neglect, homicidal intentions and suicidal thoughts.
 This applies to all family members participating in the program.

 By appointment only

-Private family counseling sessions are offered to families that are participating in the Family Strengthening class and wish to continue to work on their relationship and improve family dynamics.
-Typically, families who choose to participate in family therapy start to receive these services by week 3 or 4 of the 7-week class.
-If interested in beginning family counseling please contact the Program Manager at (571) 258-3071 to be matched with a therapist that meets your family’s unique needs.
+Family support sessions are offered to families that are participating in the Family Strengthening class and wish to continue to work on their relationship and improve family dynamics.
+Typically, families who choose to participate in these sessions start to receive these services by week three or four of the seven-week class.